 Hodgkin lymphoma, or Hodgkin disease, was named after Dr. Thomas Hodgkin, who was the first to discover and describe it.
 Hodgkin disease frequently moves through the lymph system from lymph node to lymph node.
 Because the lymph system is spread throughout the body, Hodgkin lymphoma can originate almost anywhere, most often in the chest, neck, or underarms.
 Hodgkin lymphoma can occur in both adults and children.

-- In Texas, Hodgkin lymphoma is expected to cause about 660 cases in Texas, with 94 deaths.
+- In Texas, for Hodgkin lymphoma, there are expected to be about 709 cases, with 104 deaths.

-- Hodgkin lymphoma occurs most often in early adulthood (ages 15 to 40, and especially the 20’s) and late adulthood (age 55 and older).
+- Hodgkin lymphoma occurs most often in early adulthood (especially the 20s) and late adulthood (age 55 and older).

 Hodgkin Lymphoma Risk Factors